The year is 1985 and the place is Boston.

 - Substitution: Granulated sugar or demerara sugar can be used as alternatives.

-- Coffee: A classic pairing with blueberry muffins.
+- Coffee: Like any muffin recipe, Jordan Marsh's Blueberry muffins simply adore a simple cup of coffee.
 Opt for a medium to dark roast coffee for a perfect balance.

 - Tea: Pair the muffins with a cup of hot tea for a cozy combination.
 Earl Grey or English Breakfast tea would be my go-to choices.